How long should you be off birth control before trying for a baby

 Femia helped 35,000 couples to optimize their fertility

-How to get off birth control safely
+How to get off birth control to get pregnant

 If you are planning to conceive but are currently using a form of birth control that affects your fertility, then you might be wondering the right way to stop.
 Here’s how to do it safely and effectively: